oskardudycz/GoldenEye/src/Core/Core/Readme.md

 `dotnet new SimpleDDD -n NameOfYourProject`

-Or manually add packages to your project, eg: create new project and add [nuget package](https://www.nuget.org/packages/GoldenEye.DDD):
+Or manually add packages to your project, eg: create new project and add [nuget package](https://www.nuget.org/packages/GoldenEye):

-`dotnet add package GoldenEye.DDD`
+`dotnet add package GoldenEye`

 You can also check my **[Github Tutorial](https://github.com/oskardudycz/EventSourcing.NetCore)** about CQRS and Event Sourcing.